 The local people are mostly of Tibetan origin and, according to legend, the valley was first discovered by a lama – a teacher of Tibetan Buddhism – who was pursuing a runaway yak.
 “Lang” is Tibetan for “lama” while “tang” is Tibetan for “follow.”

 The Langtang valley region is in central Nepal, around 19 miles directly north of Kathmandu and near the border with Tibet.
 Although close to Kathmandu, closer than any other trek, this is as wild as it gets.
 The valley runs from east to west, sandwiched between the Himalayas to the north and the slightly lower Langtang Lirung range to the south.

 It is possible to conduct this trek staying only at tea houses, but there is some time under canvas in this particular itinerary.
 There are several trek itineraries for this route, however, the one below is the most popular.
 You could also possibly arrange to meet your operator in Syabrubesi if you want to make your own way there.

 Day 1: You arrive in Kathmandu.

-- Day 5: This day sees more climbing, with the occasional glimpse of Langtang Lirung visible through the trees.
+Day 5: This day sees more climbing, with the occasional glimpse of Langtang Lirung visible through the trees.
 The trail leaves the forest at Ghora Tabela, now a Nepalese army post.
 The trail climbs comfortably and the valley grows wider.
 In summer, you will pass the temporary settlements of herders whose livestock grazes here.
 There are numerous chortens and mani walls, structures featuring inscriptions.
 In Tintin in Tibet, Captain Haddock was informed that you should always walk to the left of a chorten or demons will be released, but this was an invention of the author, so there is no cause for worry.
 Shortly before the village of Langtang, there is a monastery for your delectation.
 The village is the headquarters of the Langtang National Park, which opened in 1976, the first in the Himalayas and the most unspoiled in Nepal.
 Houses there are of Tibetan style, with flat roofs and surrounded by stone walls.

-- Day 6: You climb slowly through small villages and yak pastures.
+Day 6: You climb slowly through small villages and yak pastures.
 The valley opens, allowing for even better views.
 Having crossed a few small streams and moraines (patches of dirt or rock), before lunchtime, the trail arrives at the settlement of Kyangjin.
 Here there are facilities for the production of spiritual fulfilment and cheese: a small monastery and a famous government-owned factory.
 The factory makes Swiss cheese from yak milk and is supported by the Swiss government.
 Really, it should be called nak milk, as that is the female.
 This is just a small, three-roomed building, but it churns out prodigious quantities of cheese in summer.
-The snow-covered peaks in every direction make this dramatic.
+The snow-covered peaks in every direction make this spot very dramatic and beautiful.

-- Day 7: This is a rest day you will probably use to explore.
+Day 7: This is a rest day you will probably use to explore.
 The glaciers of Langtang Lirung are sensational.
 You could even summit Kyangjin Ri (14,209 feet), known locally as Brana Chumbo, which is immediately behind the village and provides a breathtaking 360-degree view of the Langtang peaks.

-- Day 10: Now, you go back to Kathmandu, a gruelling nine-hour journey.
+Day 10: Now, you go back to Kathmandu, a gruelling nine-hour journey.

 The Langtang Valley trek appears in many guidebooks.
 We recommend A Trekking Guide to Langtang: Gosainkund, Helambu and Tamang Heritage Trail by Sian Pritchard-Jones and Bob Gibbons or if this guidebook isn’t available then Trekking the Tamang Heritage Trail of Nepal by Alonzo Lucius Lyons.